Get monthly email updates when I add new resources to our Family Action Toolkits

 6 Mistakes We Make Raising Sons – Kids Books To Prevent Sexual Assault

 [Featured Image description: Book cover of ‘Real Cowboys,’ by Hoefler & Bean.]

 It’s up to us to teach our boys about enthusiastic consent and the gray areas that put girls and women in danger.
 Below, we discuss how to educate our sons on respecting the agency and safety of both themselves and others.

-Trigger warning for general discussions on rape culture and sexual harassment.
+Content warning: General discussions on rape culture and sexual harassment.

-Parents of sons, we need to talk
+Parents of sons – we need to talk.

 Look around at all those little girls in your son’s school playground.
 Those girls whose names you know, who go to school with your boys.
 The fierce ones, the shy ones, the messy ones, and that one with her shoes on the wrong feet.